 Also, both products support Microsoft and Google enterprise apps.
-Means they both support Outlook & Gmail (which will be discussed more thoroughly in the mailing section.)
+This means they both support Outlook & Gmail (which will be discussed more thoroughly in the mailing section.)

 Then comes mailing & reporting consequently.

 When it comes to mailing, HubSpot sure is king.
-With an unlimited number of automated mailing processes that can individually tailor for each Lead or prospect depends on how they entered a site or a landing page or even downloaded online content.
+An unlimited number of automated mailing processes that can individually tailor for each Lead or prospect depends on how they entered a site or a landing page or even downloaded online content.
 Such automated workflow, when it comes to mailing, is where salesforce lacks most.
 So as each mail needs to be fulfilled manually, this is a drag.
-Added to it is the limited number of mails that you can send per day, which is limited to 5000 emails at max.
+Added to it is the limited number of emails you can send per day, which is limited to 5000 emails at max.

 CRM for Hubspot is free.
 Everyone knows that already.
 So what are the other things that we do not know?

 That CRM is not the only service Hubspot is offering, for as CRM is on a forever free plan, Hubspot provides a couple more functions, which are “Marketing Hub” & “Sales Hub,” both with different layers of features supported and pricing of course.